ReFreezed/HotParticles/misc/README.txt

 edit existing scripts or make completely new ones to fit your game (see the "Template API" section).

+Note that textures that are somewhere in the base folder (if specified) will not be copied.

 8. Template API